CAPERNAUM

 Sahar, beautiful and closest in age to Zain (one year younger at 11), is Zain’s love.
 He knows she’s vulnerable, and he’s the one that teaches her about her period, shows her how to use pads, and to hide them from their parents.
 If they know, they’ll get rid of her; give her to Assaad (Nour El Husseini), the young man at the grocery.

 And, Zain’s right.
 He’s wise.
 He knows Assaad isn’t “nice” as the naive Sahar thinks he is (because he gives her sweets.)
 He knows Assaad is “a pig.”
-He knows his parents care only about themselves and what is easiest for them.
+That his parents care only about themselves and what is easiest for them.
 They have no love for their children.
-And, we watch Zain’s worried face.
-As he tries to protect the sister he loves.
+We watch Zain’s worried face as he tries to protect the sister he loves.

 But, he can’t.
 His parents will and do “sell” Sahar to marry Assaad for “chickens and rent.”
 We watch as their mother forces Sahar onto a motorcycle to go with Assaad, Sahar shrieking, begging them not to send her away.
 We see Zain screaming and fighting his parents, running after her.